So you've done the hard part.

 The question is, what now?

-In the age of smartphone apps and instant online access, the temptation is to keep checking whether your money is growing or shrinking every day, or even every hour.
+In the age of smartphone apps and instant online access, the temptation is to keep checking how your funds are faring every day, or even every hour - especially in such volatile times as these.

 But that’s a temptation the smart investor must resist.